inspire-1a03/pip-2021-asoriano1280/google-sheets.md

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTUsxD98EmBSMsiyhxv8TCdff0ehpxX7NB9E1owTgdw_E6RolN2OnHajZeQ9tKmCDdsXsUNTn2-wLQR/pubchart?oid=1717651498&amp;format=interactive"></iframe>

 #### Summary
 Canada has experienced three waves from the start of the pandemic.
-The amount of cases increased drastically from the start of lockdown to the second and third waves, daily fatalities are observed to be the most dramatic during the first and second wave, and lastly the number of active hospitalizations dropped low during the summer of 2020 then surpassed its initial peak in the second and third waves.
+The amount of cases increased drastically from the beginning of lockdown to the second and third waves, daily fatalities are observed to be the most dramatic during the first and second wave, and lastly the number of active hospitalizations dropped low during the summer of 2020 then surpassed its initial peak in the second and third waves.

 ---